 From the early 1970s onwards, the wing's Luxembourg life section has presented ways of living and applied arts until the nineteenth century, incorporating information about popular beliefs, farm work and old trades as well as the effects of industrialisation.
 The exhibition about living space also includes the exceptionally well-preserved interior architecture of the old houses.

-The three houses had actually never benefited from a thorough renovation and were excluded from the 2002 restructuring plan.
+The three houses were excluded from the 2002 restructuring plan.

 In order to upgrade the important architectural heritage of these homes and to better integrate them into the operation of the museum, they benefited from a complete renovation jointly managed by the Fonds de rénovation de la Vieille Ville and the MNHA from 2012-2014.
 The renovation works took great care to minimize any impact on the old buildings.